18F/api.data.gov/content/docs/agency-manual/index.md

            // OPTIONAL: Show an intro paragraph explaining what the signup form is
            // for.
-           // Defaults to true.
+           // Defaults to false.
-           // showIntroText: false,
+           // showIntroText: true,

            // OPTIONAL: Show a paragraph explaining that the asterisk denotes required
            // fields in the form.